ScrollPrize/scrollprize-website/docs/22_firstletters.md

   <figcaption className="mt-0">Youssef’s <a target="_blank" href="/img/firstletters/youssef-new.png">latest image</a> (<a target="_blank" href="/img/firstletters/composite_fullsize.png">variant</a>), from segments <a href="http://dl.ash2txt.org/hari-seldon-uploads/team-finished-paths/scroll1/20230929220924/">20230929220924</a> and <a href="http://dl.ash2txt.org/hari-seldon-uploads/team-finished-paths/scroll1/20231005123333/">20231005123333</a>.</figcaption>
 </figure>

 In this image you can clearly see four and a half columns of text, separated by margins.
 Many more letters are now visible, though not all are immediately legible.
+Our papyrological team is working hard to further investigate this result, and we’ll have updates on this soon.

 These advancements demonstrate that the <a href="grand_prize">$700,000 Grand Prize</a> is within reach.
 Our optimism is at an all time high.